mittons/determinism/README.md

 - List some key terms along with some factors that could be used to characterize those terms.
 These definitions will clarify whether the assertions made depend on a specific definition of a given factor or if the definition remains open.
 - Include a "Further Discussion" section designed to provoke further thought and suggest some (but not all) of the potential questions that could be used to prime further consideration.

+## Contributing
+I welcome contributions to this project!
+Here are two guides to help you get started:

+- [Simple Guide to Contributing](supporting_documents/CONTRIBUTING_SIMPLE.md): For beginners or those unfamiliar with GitHub.
+- [Advanced Guide to Contributing](supporting_documents/CONTRIBUTING_ADVANCED.md): For experienced GitHub users looking to dive deeper.

+Thank you for considering a contribution!

+## Versioning

+This paper follows [Semantic Versioning](https://semver.org/) principles to track revisions.
+We use three levels of version updates:

+- **Major Versions (X.0.0)**: Substantial changes to content, conclusions, or methodology.
+- **Minor Versions (0.Y.0)**: Moderate updates, such as adding new references or expanding sections.
+- **Patch Versions (0.0.Z)**: Minor corrections or formatting adjustments.

+For details on how we apply Semantic Versioning to academic papers, see our [Versioning Guide](supporting_documents/VERSIONING_ACADEMIC_PAPERS.md).

+You can view all versions by exploring the [tags on this repository](https://github.com/your-repo/tags), and major releases will include notes summarizing significant changes.

 ## License